Student Services

 There are a wide range of extra-curricular events and leadership opportunities that take place every semester, and programs are planned so commuters can participate during the day.
 Commuters can choose from a number of meal plans operated by Gourmet Dining.
 Commuter students can access breakfast, lunch, dinner, and late-night dining options at a number of locations on campus.
 The locations include the Rebecca Stafford Food Court, a Dunkin' Donuts, Magill Commons Dining Hall, Plangere Center, Bey Hall Express, and a Convenience Store in Hesse Hall.
 Declining balance, cash, Visa, and MasterCard are available for use at all dining locations on campus; however, we recommend students consider purchasing a meal plan through the University.
 The Office of Residential Life administers both resident and commuter student meal-plans and can be reached by phone at 732-571-3465.
 Commuter students will find parking at any time of the day or night and they are not required to pay a fee for a parking decal.
 For more information, call 732-263-5651 or refer to the Office’s Web site.

 Health Services is open to all students whether they live on or off campus.
-All students, aged thirty (30) years or younger, must show proof of two measles, two mumps, and one rubella immunization and if taking nine (9) or more credits must show proof of having completed the Hepatitis B series.
-All new Monmouth University students <18 years of age, both residential and commuter and any student regardless of age living in campus sponsored housing, must show proof of a dose of the meningitis vaccine (MenACWY) on or after the 16th birthday.
-In order for the University to manage COVID efforts on campus, it is important to determine the COVID vaccination status of each student.
-Students of all ages taking on-campus or hybrid courses need to submit their COVID vaccination card or complete a waiver in the Student Health Portal.
-Students need to stay up-to-date in their vaccinations including additional doses when eligible.
-There is no fee to be medically evaluated.
-Students are responsible for any costs that may be incurred for outside referrals, prescriptions, special services, laboratory, and diagnostic procedures.
-Students are seen on a walk-in basis and by appointment for specialty services.
-To schedule an appointment, students need to call Health Services at 732-571-3464.
-Services include: Rapid COVID-19 testing, diagnosis and treatment of common ambulatory illnesses and injuries, immunizations, allergy injections, physicals, GYN services, psychiatric evaluation, and medication titration.
+All students, aged thirty (30) years or younger, must show proof of two measles, two mumps, and one rubella immunization and if taking nine (9) or more credits, must show proof of having completed the Hepatitis B series.
+All new Monmouth University students <18 years of age, both residential and commuter and any student regardless of age living in campus sponsored housing, must show proof of a dose of the meningitis vaccine (MenACWY) on or after their 16th birthday.
+Students are recommended, not required, to be COVID vaccinated and stay up-to-date with COVID vaccinations including additional doses when eligible.
+Documentation of all required immunizations needs to be uploaded to the private and confidential student account in the Student Health Portal.
+In order to provide personalized and comprehensive care, students are encouraged to complete the online Health History form and upload a copy of their current health insurance card into the Student Health Portal.
+Students are seen at the on-campus Health Center on a walk-in basis and by appointment for specialty services.
+Students are responsible for any costs incurred for outside referrals, prescriptions, off-campus providers, laboratory and diagnostic procedures.
+Services include: diagnosis and treatment of common ambulatory illnesses and injuries, immunizations, allergy injections, physicals, women's services, and rapid testing for influenza, strep, mono and COVID.

 Counseling and Prevention Services (CPS) assists students in their personal growth and development through clinical counseling and psycho-educational programming.
 CPS offers free episodic counseling to reduce symptoms and support students in addressing mild to moderate general mental health and substance use concerns.
 Services are provided by licensed counseling professionals or graduate-level trainees, supervised by licensed professionals.
 Through collaborations with Monmouth Medical Center and other local agencies, 24-hour services are available for mental health crises.
 The office is one component of the integrative team of health professionals at the University providing holistic care for students' well being.